GerritCodeReview/plugins_verify-status/src/main/resources/Documentation/about.md

 Any CI system can be used with the @PLUGIN@ plugin.

 A typical workflow:
-1. CI system triggers on a new patchset.
+1. CI system triggers on a new patchset, ref update or comment.
 2. CI system executes build jobs.
-3. CI system reports build job results with the @PLUGIN@ [ssh command](cmd-save.md) or [rest-api](rest-api-changes.md).
+3. CI system reports test results with the @PLUGIN@ [ssh command](cmd-save.md) or [rest-api](rest-api-changes.md).
 4. CI system reports a combined `Verfiied` vote based on the results of each job using the review [ssh command](../../../Documentation/cmd-review.html) or